KristianNelson/KristianNelson.github.io/finalproject/finalproject.md

 You can see that the town of Kahaluu-Keauhou does not have any risk of lava flow based on current active volcanoes.
 The town of Hilo has some risk of lava flow, but is not at high risk or even at medium risk.
 Only the resort area of Waikoloa Village has some risk of lava flow, but the town to the east does not have any risk based on current active volcanoes.

+In addition to this map, 3D maps were created to show why the lava flows the way it does

 __Fire Risk Map:__

 ![](fireriskmap2.jpg)

 According to this map, Waikoloa and Kahaluu-Keaulou ar both in high risk areas of fires, with some parts either having medium risk or no risk at all.
 Hilo has the lowest risk out of all 3 towns when it comes to risk of fires.

 I was curious to see if there was any correlation between lava flow paths and areas of fire risk.
 Are high risk areas of fires also at high risk areas of lava flow?
 Or are high risk areas of lava flow at low risk of fires due to lack of dense vegetation?
 To do this, I ran a multivariate Moran's I to build a cluster map.